adarSonmez/CleanArchitectureTemplate/README.md

 6. **Configure Azure Services (Optional)**
    If you intend to use Azure Blob Storage, update the Azure storage configurations in `appsettings.json`.

+7. **Set Up External Login Providers (Optional)**
+   Update the `Authentication:Google` and `Authentication:Facebook` sections in `appsettings.json` with the appropriate client ID and secret for Google and Facebook login.

 ---